45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 And a bonus section on pupil premium plus pupils detailing how to effectively support these children within your budget.

-Hopefully, this information provides headteachers and school leaders with clear guidelines to use when mapping out their own pupil premium strategy for 2023/24.
+Hopefully, this information provides headteachers and school leaders with clear guidelines to inform decision-making when mapping out your own pupil premium strategy for 2024/25.

 Accountability to Ofsted of pupil premium spending

-Ofsted inspectors don’t judge a school solely on how it spends pupil premium funding, they do need to see evidence of the pupil premium strategy statement to see that the money is being used on effective pupil premium strategies and initiatives.
+Ofsted inspectors don’t judge a school solely on pupil premium funding spending.
+They need to see evidence of the pupil premium strategy statement to see that the money is used for effective pupil premium strategies and initiatives.

 They will also look for evidence that the school’s leadership is monitoring and managing pupil premium spending to help close the attainment gap.